ashu1436/amazon-scraper/README.md

 ## FAQs

-**Q:** What is Amazon scraper Chrome extension?
+**Q:** What is amazon scraper chrome extension?
-**A:** The Amazon scraper Chrome extension is a browser-based tool that automatically extracts product information like title, price, rating, reviews, and stock directly from Amazon pages.
-It helps sellers, dropshippers, and data analysts gather insights quickly without manual copy-pasting.
+**A:** The Amazon Scraper Chrome Extension is a browser tool that lets users extract Amazon product data directly while browsing.
+It displays price, ASIN, and rating information instantly without writing code.

+**Q:** Is amazon scraper free?
+**A:** Some Amazon scrapers offer limited free features like basic product extraction, but advanced versions with automation, proxies, and bulk scraping are paid tools.

 ---